 - Whisk: Combine all sauce ingredients, whisk, and set aside.

-How to make the chicken and veggies
+How to make Chicken and Veggie Teriyaki Skillet

 - Heat: 1 tablespoon of the olive oil in a large skillet over medium-high heat.
 Cook the onion and peppers, while stirring occasionally, until they soften and begin to brown, 7 to 9 minutes.
 Transfer to a bowl.